nataliecardot/react-stripe-submenus/README.md

 # react-stripe-submenus

 Follow-along dropdown navigation inspired by the example on Stripe's website.
+The number of columns vary based on the number of items.
+On smaller screens, a single toggleable submenu is displayed instead.
 [Vanilla JS version](https://github.com/nataliecardot/dropdown-nav)

 To view, run `npm i && npm start` in downloaded project.